wpshuffle/subscribe-to-download-lite/readme.txt

 = How can I prevent the subscribers from direct link sharing of downloadable item?
 Our plugin do have the feature to encrypt the download link so that it will only valid for the specific subscriber.

+= What happens when I turn on Encrypt Download Link? = When this option is turned on in the general settings, our plugin will send the encrypted download link instead of the direct file link for download and our plugin will use the browser cookies to verify if the link has been clicked from the same browser or not from which the subscription has been done.
+If the link has been clicked from different browser then it will just open the home page which will prevent the direct link sharing.
+And also it will help to track the download status for the specific subscriber.

+= When I click on the download link, it opens the home page instead of downloading the file? = That is because you may have turned on the Encrypt Download Link option.
+Please check above FAQ for the detail about this feature.

 == Screenshots ==

-1. Form Template 1
+1. Subscribe to Download Form Template 1
-2. Form Template 2
+2. Subscribe to Download Form Template 2
-3. Form Template 3
+3. Subscribe to Download Form Template 3
-4. Form Template 4
+4. Subscribe to Download Form Template 4
-5. Form Template 5
+5. Subscribe to Download Form Template 5
-6. Backend General Settings
+6. Subscribe to Download Backend General Settings
-7. Backend Form Fields Settings
+7. Subscribe to Download Backend Form Fields Settings
-8. Backend Layout Settings
+8. Subscribe to Download Backend Layout Settings
-9. Backend Email Settings
+9. Subscribe to Download Backend Email Settings

 == Changelog ==
+= 1.2.6 =
+* Fixed CSV download status bug
+* Added encrypt download link notice
+* Added remind later for review notice
+* Stored default settings on plugin activation

 = 1.2.5 =
 * Added review notice